bhumikafulari/movie-recommender-system/README.md

 ### 3. Setup API Key (Crucial Step)
 The app fetches movie posters from TMDB.
 You need an API key.

-1)Get a free API Key from TMDB
+1) Get a free API Key from TMDB

-2)Inside your project folder, create a folder named .streamlit.
+2) Inside your project folder, create a folder named .streamlit.

-3)Inside that folder, create a file named secrets.toml.
+3) Inside that folder, create a file named secrets.toml.

-4)Add your key to the file:
+4) Add your key to the file:
 ```bash
   API_KEY = "your_tmdb_api_key_here"
 ```